-Case management services facilitate coordination of all waiver services, including participant-directed services, provided to participants so that services are delivered in a well-coordinated, safe, timely and cost-efficient manner that addresses the participant's specific needs.
-Case management services for all waiver participants are detailed in Appendix D. In addition to all responsibilities detailed in Appendix D, a participant's waiver case manager performs the following information and assistance tasks related to PDS:
+Case and care management services facilitate coordination of all Medicaid and waiver services, including participant-directed services, provided to participants so that services are delivered in a well-coordinated, safe, timely and cost-efficient manner that addresses the participant's specific needs.
+Waiver case management services for all waiver participants, including both fee-for-service participants and participants concurrently enrolled in a D-SNP, are detailed in Appendix D. In addition to all responsibilities detailed in Appendix D, a participant's waiver case manager or D-SNP ICT performs the following information and assistance tasks related to PDS:

-• Conducts initial outreach and education on the Services My Way program for waiver participants using standard outreach and PDS information materials, and documents the participant's decision on whether or not to use PDS.

-• Re-introduces the Services My Way program to waiver participants not enrolled in PDS each time the participant's PCP is updated, each time the participant is reassessed, and upon the participant's request.

-• Identifies waiver participants' desired outcomes for using PDS under a person-centered planning process and includes PDS in the participant's PCP.

-• Provides copies of the participant's updated and approved PCP and authorized representative, as appropriate, the waiver participant's support broker, and the Services My Way Program Coordinator.

-• Monitors participant/representative employer performance in using PDS in collaboration with the participant's support broker.

-• Participates in the Remediation, Training and Termination process with the Services My Way Program Coordinator, VF/EA FMS Division, support broker and other entities, as appropriate.

-• Assesses participants' and representatives', as appropriate, receipt of and satisfaction with PDS in collaboration with the participant's support broker.
+- Conducts initial outreach and education on the Services My Way program for waiver participants using standard outreach and PDS information materials, and documents the participant's decision on whether or not to use PDS. - Re-introduces the Services My Way program to waiver participants not enrolled in PDS each time the participant's PCSP is updated, each time the participant is reassessed, and upon the participant's request. - Identifies waiver participants' desired outcomes for using PDS under a person-centered planning process and includes PDS in the participant's PCSP. - Provides copies of the participant's updated and approved PCSP to the participant and authorized representative, as appropriate, the waiver participant's support broker, and DHCF. - Monitors participant/representative employer performance in using PDS in collaboration with the participant's support broker. - Participates in the Remediation, Training, and Termination process with DHCF, VF/EA FMS Division, support broker, D-SNP, and other entities, as appropriate. - Assesses participants' and representatives', as appropriate, receipt of and satisfaction with PDS in collaboration with the participant's support broker.